Futrono Fault

-Futrono Fault is a NWW tending geological fault in Los Ríos Region, running from the northern shore of Ranco Lake through the areas immediately south of Maihue Lake, where it intersects the large Liquiñe-Ofqui Fault, and through the east along the Hueinahue River.
-The volcanic group of Carrán-Los Venados is located above the fault.
+Futrono Fault is a NWW tending geological fault in Los Ríos Region, running from the northern shore of Ranco Lake through the areas immediately south of Maihue Lake.

+The fault has a northwest-striking basement fault system composed of several prominent lineaments in the granitic basement of southern Chile.
+The fault forms part of the structural framework of the Carrán-Los Venados volcanic field and, together with the Liquiñe–Ofqui Fault Zone and subordinate trending fractures, is interpreted as exerting significant control on the distribution of volcanic vents and magma ascent.